OfentseMe/Fuel-Insights/README.md

-# ⛽ Petrol Analytics Dashboard
+# ⛽ Petrol Spending Tracker

-A professional business intelligence platform for fuel spending analysis, forecasting, and strategic insights.
+A personal fuel spending analysis dashboard to help you understand your petrol habits, save money, and make smarter fuel decisions.

 ## 🚀 Overview

-The Petrol Analytics Dashboard is an enterprise-grade solution designed for investors, fleet managers, and business analysts to gain deep insights into fuel spending patterns, optimize costs, and make data-driven decisions.
+The Petrol Spending Tracker is designed for individuals who want to gain insights into their fuel spending patterns, identify cost-saving opportunities, and track their consumption habits over time.

 ### Key Features

-- **📊 Executive Dashboard** - Real-time KPIs and performance metrics
+- **📊 Personal Dashboard** - Track your total spending, fuel consumption, and visit frequency
-- **🔍 Business Intelligence** - Advanced analytics and 30-day forecasting
+- **🔍 Smart Insights** - Discover your spending patterns and get personalized recommendations
-- **📋 Data Management** - Comprehensive data export and management tools
+- **📋 Data Management** - View and export your fuel transaction history
-- **🎯 Professional UI** - Investor-ready presentation with modern design
+- **🎯 Clean Interface** - Easy-to-use design that makes data analysis simple
-- **📈 Predictive Analytics** - Machine learning-powered spending forecasts
+- **📈 Spending Predictions** - See forecasted fuel costs for better budgeting

 ## 🏗️ Architecture